cyberjunky/3commas-cyber-bots/README.md

 ```
 > My code is [MIT Licensed](LICENSE), read it please.

-> Always test your settings with your paper account first!
+> Always test your settings with your PAPER ACCOUNT first!